 Simi graduated from Leibler Yavneh College in Elsternwick in 2014.
 She spent the bulk of 2015 overseas, volunteering and travelling in Israel in the Middle East, Europe and the UK.

-2018 will mark Simone’s third and final year studying a Bachelor of Communications (Journalism) at RMIT University.
+2018 will mark Simi’s third and final year studying a Bachelor of Communications (Journalism) at RMIT University.
 She is minoring in Cinema Studies.

-In 2017, Simone completed a semester abroad, where she studied International Journalism and World Politics at the Danish School of Media and Journalism in Aarhus, Denmark.
+In 2017, Simi completed a semester abroad, where she studied International Journalism and World Politics at the Danish School of Media and Journalism in Aarhus, Denmark.

 Writing aside, her special interests include musical theatre, fashion and watching films up until the end credits when the staff are eagerly waiting to clean the cinema.
 She is a vehement Liverpool FC, Richmond FC and Socceroo supporter.

 Simi is also interested in animal welfare and enjoys spending time with her eight-year-old kelpie x staffy, Shanti, as well as her 10-year-old blue heeler x border collie niece, Nellie.